openmindead/bootsplash-xiaomi/README.md

 `cd manjaro-bootsplash-mi`

-run `bootsplash-xiaomi.sh` to generate bootsplash-xiaomi STL model
+run `bootsplash-xiaomi.sh` to re-generate bootsplash-xiaomi STL model (optional)

 run `makepkg` to create Arch package and install it with `pacman -U %packagename%`